Mo-Talha/Nomad/README.md

 This project is dedicated to providing students statistical information on employers.

+## Features

+Features include:

+* Basic statistics such as highest number of coop jobs advertised in UW programs, levels (Junior, Intermediate, Senior), terms and locations.
+* Computer science statistics such as most popular programming languages, databases, OSs, web frameworks, apache frameworks, search servers, JS libraries and CSS frameworks.
+* Fast searching for job and employer names.
+* Searching for job keywords (e.x.
+Java, C++) and descriptions is available.
+* Each job application includes a comment section for students to comment on their experience.
+* Comments section also include comments from [RateMyCoopJob](http://www.ratemycoopjob.com/) (if applicable).

 ### Installing

 To install this project for developing and testing purposes, first install project dependencies.